FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Tested up to: 6.0
 Stable tag: 16.1.0

 Bad Bots Are Your #1 Security Risk.
 Stop playing whack-a-mole with malware and vulnerabilities.
-Discover the security-before-marketing advantage.
+Discover the advantage of putting real security before marketing.

 == Description ==